sasukecodes/activity-tracker/readme.md

 # mern stack project
-building using react, atlas (mongo-db), node and hosting on google cloud get,post doesnt work as the port is hard coded in react-client/src/components
+building using react, atlas (mongo-db), node and hosting on google cloud

+get,post dont work as the port is hard coded in react-client/src/components